Laken Riley case: Georgia authorities announce suspect in custody in nursing student's slaying

-ATHENS, Ga. – Georgia authorities have taken a suspect into custody in connection with the suspected homicide of a 22-year-old nursing student from Augusta University who police found dead on the University of Georgia campus Thursday.
+ATHENS, Ga. – The University of Georgia Police Department have taken a suspect in custody in connection with the suspected homicide of a 22-year-old nursing student from Augusta University who police found dead on the University of Georgia campus Thursday.

-"At this time, there are no indications of a continuing threat to the UGA campus related to this matter," the school said in a statement.
-A news briefing was scheduled for 7 p.m.
+In a campus announcement, the University of Georgia (UGA) said that there is not a "continuing threat" to the campus related to Laken Riley's death.

 Riley had previously attended UGA before entering a nursing program at Augusta's Athens campus, where she made the Dean's List.